wangerekaharun/StreamComposeAttachments/README.md

 The full sample project with examples in this tutorial [on GitHub](https://github.com/wangerekaharun/StreamComposeAttachments)

-You can also go through the [Sending Custom Attachments]() sections that explain more about custom attachments.
+Check the [Sending Custom Attachments]() sections that explain more about custom attachments.

-The [Compose SDK](https://getstream.io/chat/docs/sdk/android/compose/overview/) is still in beta so in case you have any feedback on using the SDK!
-You can reach the team easily [on Twitter](https://twitter.com/getstream_io) and [on GitHub](https://github.com/GetStream/stream-chat-android).
+The [Compose SDK](https://getstream.io/chat/docs/sdk/android/compose/overview/) is still in beta.
+In case you have any feedback on using the SDK, reach the team [on Twitter](https://twitter.com/getstream_io) and [on GitHub](https://github.com/GetStream/stream-chat-android).